 A considerable advantage for those interested in taking the Duolingo English Test is that it can be taken in just 1 hour at the home.
 When you compare it with IELTS, it’s a huge plus as IELTS is conducted over two days at a testing center.

 You could also see a difference in question formats when you compare the two.
 Both of the tests cover all four language sections.
 As mentioned earlier, you would not see long contextual texts in Duolingo English Test.
 Instead, it works by identifying the candidates’ language ability through a wide range of questions.

 On the other hand, IELTS questions have text heavy problems involving multiple-choice, short answers, and essay questions.
 Another significant difference is that Duolingo has a specific format that allows the participants to evaluate their English proficiency quicker than IELTS.
 And when attempting the IELTS Speaking section, candidates are supposed to have a face-to-face interview with an examiner.
 There’s no such hassle in Duolingo.

 How is the Duolingo scored and what do my scores mean?

 The best part of Duolingo is that the scores are available in just 2 days and you can send scores to as many colleges as you want for free.
-The Duolingo is scored on a scale out of 160 in 5-point increments.
+The Duolingo is scored on a scale of 160 with 5-points increment.
 A score between 120 and 160 is desirable and demonstrates that your English proficiency is very good.
 A score between 90 and 115 demonstrates that your English proficiency is above average.
 Anything below 90 denotes awkwardness or hesitation in understanding or expressing.

 There is also an ungraded section in Duolingo that consists of a video interview and writing task.
-Each task has two options out of which one has to be answered.
+Each task has two options out of which one must be answered.
 We recommend that you take this unscored section too.